-Quickly moving a face-to-face course to an online format and navigating through online courses and/or the online components of a course can be a significant challenge.
+Starting out learning in an online format and navigating through online courses and/or the online components of a course can be a significant challenge.
 The purpose of this page is to help students anticipate, understand, and navigate some of the changes that may result.

 This transition will be stressful for both students and instructors.
 Patience, persistence, and understanding in both directions will be key in getting the most out of your courses.

 What can I expect?

-During this time, courses will not meet in a classroom.
-Beyond that, changes will differ from course to course.
+During this time, delivery of instruction will differ from course to course.
 Ultimately, instructors will adapt their courses in the way they feel best meets the learning objectives of the course.

-- Some of your courses will continue to have “live” remote meetings at their regularly scheduled times (synchronous classes) using a web conferencing tool.
+- Some of your courses might have “live” remote meetings at regularly scheduled times (synchronous classes) using a web conferencing tool.
 Most courses that do this will utilize Zoom in Canvas.
 For more information, see Tips for Using Zoom for Class.

-- Instead of or in addition to live meetings, some courses may provide access to pre-recorded lectures or other pre-recorded content.
+- Instead of or in addition to live meetings, some courses may provide access to pre-recorded lectures or other pre-recorded content (asynchronous classes).